 There’s a whole science to marketing design that almost every graphic artist needs to learn.
 And if you’re not aware of them, you could end up with an infographic that does the opposite of what you want it to do.

-Here are a few great articles that should explain some of the basics of marketing design:
+Here are a few great articles that should explain some of the basics of how to design infographics:

 - Knock Design into Shape.
 Psychology of Shapes.